The Fontane Sisters: Success

 The now all-female group chose the name of Fontaine from a French-Canadian great-grandmother.
 They cut two singles for Musicraft Records in 1946, and then worked on sustaining (non-sponsored) programs for NBC, meeting and working with Perry Como soon after he came to the network.
 Word reached the sisters, then in Chicago for NBC, that "Supper Club" would be making cast changes; they were eager for a chance to join Como's show, which also meant being closer to their home.
 Beginning in the summer of 1948, they were featured on his radio and TV show known as The Chesterfield Supper Club and later (1950–1954) as The Perry Como Show.
 The trio also did appearances on Chesterfield Sound Off Time when the program originated from New York; however, the television show lasted only one season.

 In 1949 they were signed by RCA Victor and dropped the I from "Fontaine."
 There they cut a few dozen singles over the next several years, sometimes as backup to Perry Como.
 These songs were in the typical slow, sedate pop style of the period.
 In 1951, they had a minor hit with "The Tennessee Waltz", of which bigger selling recordings were made by Patti Page and Les Paul and Mary Ford.

 In 1954 they switched to Randy Wood's Dot Records, where they abandoned the slow late 1940s-early 1950s style for faster material aimed at the growing teen/rock-and-roll audience, and they had 18 songs reaching the Billboard pop charts, including ten in the Top 40.
-Their late 1954 recording, "Hearts of Stone", was the highest charting single of their career as it sold over one million copies, and was awarded a gold disc.
+Their late 1954 recording, "Hearts of Stone", was the highest charting single of their career; it sold over one million copies, and was awarded a gold disc.